Chicken breeds for children: which will work best for your family?

 Link to facts about the Silkie chicken breed

-Silkies are one of the most popular chicken breeds for children of any age - they're especially good for little ones.
+Silkies are one of the most popular chicken breeds for children of all ages, and they're especially well suited to younger ones.

 The Speckled Sussex chicken